calliope-project/typedconfig/doc/specification.rst

 - ``validator``: function bound to this config item that checks validity
 - ``validator_opts``: options for how the validator behaves
+- ``validator_params``: parameters to bind to the validator function scope; a dictionary, where each key value pair is available in the function as a local variable
+- ``root_validator``: boolean, if true, apply this as a root validator
 - ``doc``: config documentation
 - ``id``: currently unused